MP Estate Planning UK

 What penalties apply if we fail to register or update details?

-HMRC can issue penalties for late or missing registrations and for failure to keep records, with fines reaching up to £5,000 in some cases.
-If you discover you missed a deadline, act quickly: register immediately and contact HMRC or an adviser to explain and reduce exposure to fines.
+HMRC can issue penalties for late or missing registrations and for failure to keep the TRS record up to date, with fines reaching up to £5,000.
+The penalty depends on the circumstances, including whether there was a reasonable excuse and how quickly the trustees put things right.
+If you discover you have missed a deadline, register immediately — late registration is always better than continued non-compliance.
+Consider seeking advice from a solicitor or accountant to explain the situation and reduce your exposure to penalties.

 Can an agent register the trust for us?

 Yes.
-You can authorise a solicitor, accountant or other agent to register and maintain the trust record on the TRS.
-Agents will need formal authorisation to act via the Government Gateway.
-Using an agent can speed up registration and reduce data errors.
+You can authorise a solicitor, accountant, or other professional agent to register and maintain the trust’s record on the TRS.
+The agent will need formal authorisation via the Government Gateway system.
+Using an agent can speed up the registration process and reduce the risk of data errors — particularly useful for trustees who are not comfortable with the online system.
+However, the trustees remain legally responsible for the accuracy of the information at all times.

 How can we